Ar-maan05/mcp-persist/docs/production.md

   greater than 1 needs Redis or Postgres as a **shared** store.
 SQLite is for a genuine single process (single-node, edge, local dev).
-- **Sticky sessions are a fragile substitute.** Pinning a client to one pod can paper over the above until that pod is replaced (deploy, scale-down, crash) — exactly when resumability is supposed to help.
+- **Sticky sessions are a fragile substitute.** Pinning a client to one pod can paper over the above until that pod is replaced (deploy, scale-down, crash), exactly when resumability is supposed to help.
 Prefer a shared store over relying on stickiness.
 - **Serverless / read-only / ephemeral filesystems → Redis or Postgres only.**
-  On a read-only or ephemeral disk (many serverless and container platforms), SQLite either fails to open the file or "succeeds" against scratch space that vanishes on the next invocation — durability you don't actually have.
+  On a read-only or ephemeral disk (many serverless and container platforms), SQLite either fails to open the file or "succeeds" against scratch space that vanishes on the next invocation: durability you don't actually have.
 Don't mount SQLite on `/tmp` and assume it survives.
 Use a managed Redis/Postgres.

 ### Redis monotonic-counter throughput ceiling